byggemandboesen/H-line-software/README.md

 ![Hydrogen line in Cassiopeia](Spectrums/ra=13.0,dec=61.0,SNR=0.8309.png) The following image is a clear representation of doppler shift from the head of Orion around the star Meissa.
-![Doppler shift around Meissa](Spectrums/ra=83.0,dec=9.0,SNR=0.79673.png) Both images were received with defult settings exept, Resolution = 9, Number of FFT's = 100000 <br>
+![Doppler shift around Meissa](Spectrums/ra=83.0,dec=9.0,SNR=0.79673.png) Both images were received with defult settings except, Resolution = 9, Number of FFT's = 100000 <br>
+Console command used:
 ~~~
 py h-line.py -n 100000 -r 9
 ~~~